Gender in College Admissions – Do Men or Women have an Edge?

 Naturally, the relative scarcity of qualified male applicants gives them a leg-up in admissions at many schools.
 School administrators generally strive toward a fairly even split of men and women on campus and worry that a 60/40 female-to-male ratio would turn off many prospective applicants.
 So congrats, high-achieving gents, you are the beneficiaries of your peers inferior academic performance.

 Vassar is one of the elite institutions offering men a significant edge.
-Applicants to the Vassar Class of 2022 were accepted at a 33% clip compared to just 21% for female applicants.
-Brown University has the greatest gender divide among Ivy League Universities—aspiring 2018-19 freshman women were granted access 6.5% of the time while men enjoyed a 9.4% success rate.
+Male applicants to the Vassar Class of 2023 were accepted at a 30% clip compared to just 21% for female applicants.
+Brown University has the greatest gender divide among Ivy League Universities—aspiring 2019-20 freshman women were granted access 6% of the time while men enjoyed a 9% success rate.
 William & Mary let “Williams” through the gates 43% of the time compared to a 34% mark for “Marys.”
-Other prestigious schools where men receive a slight admissions boost include (all statistics are from the 2018-19 academic year):
+Other prestigious schools where men receive a slight admissions boost include (all statistics are from the 2019-20 academic year):

 Generally speaking, gender-based advantages typically only occur at smaller liberal arts schools.
-Larger schools, even elite ones like UCLA or Berkeley, tend to hold the same, more statistically-based admissions standards across gender lines.
-In other words, schools of that ilk are looking purely at GPA and SAT scores, not whether the name on the applicant is Daniel or Danielle.
+Larger schools, even elite ones like UVA or the University of Michigan, tend to hold the same, more statistically-based admissions standards across gender lines.
+In other words, schools of that ilk are looking purely at GPA, SAT scores, and other core academic/extracurricular factors, not whether the name on the application is Daniel or Danielle.

 Colleges Where Women Have an Admissions Edge